 The implication is obvious: Vic kills Quilla June and feeds her to Blood.
 Some readers of the story have interpreted the scene to be cannibalistic – in The Edge of Forever, Weil even draws parallels between “A Boy & His Dog” and the cannibalism in H. G. Wells’ The Time Machine.
 However, Harlan Ellison has explicitly stated on more than one occasion that Vic does not engage in cannibalism.

 Considering how often I’ve brought up the dynamic between the sexes in the story, I think now is a good time to address the accusations of misogyny that have followed the story around for decades.
 The novella was turned into a movie of the same name in 1975.
 Harlan Ellison did not write the screenplay; this was done by producer Alvy Moore and director L. Q. Jones.
 Noted feminist theorist and sci-fi novelist Joanna Russ (The Adventures of Alyx) wrote in her essay “A Boy & His Dog: The Final Solution,” “Sending a woman to see A Boy & His Dog is like sending a Jew to a movie that glorifies Dachau; you need not be feminist to loathe this film.”
-Ellison himself denounced the film’s ending, which makes light of Quilla June’s death, calling it a “moronic, hateful chauvinist last line, which I despise.”
+Ellison himself denounced the film’s ending, calling it “moronic” and “hateful,” and labeled Jones a “sexist loon.”
 Because the film is a generally faithful adaptation of the plot of the story, the two are often conflated.

 However, it is important to separate the film and the story when discussing potential misogyny.
 The society Vic lives in, and certainly Vic himself, are ragingly misogynistic, but I do not believe the tale itself is as well.
 Ellison, in his introduction to Vic & Blood, a graphic novel adaptation of the story illustrated by Richard Corben, defends himself thusly: “[People] seem blissfully unaware of history (well, duh) and what happens after a decimating war in which food, weapons, shelter and women become valuable chattel… I show my real attitude towards these matters by making Vic little more than a beast, while Blood represents culture, wit, intellect, saavy, and civilization at its best.”